Meeting Notes Prompts: 17 Templates from Transcript to Decisions

 When not to use these prompts

 Skip them for brainstorming sessions where the value is the divergent thinking, not the artifact.
 Skip them when speaker attribution is missing — meeting notes without owners attached to actions are dangerous.
-And don’t use them on highly confidential meetings without checking your AI tool’s retention policy first; transcripts often contain things that shouldn’t leave your environment.
+And don’t paste highly confidential meetings into a consumer AI tool without checking its retention policy first; transcripts routinely contain things that shouldn’t leave your environment.

 Prompt anatomy / structure formula